Advance Auto Parts (NYSE:AAP) Issues Earnings Results, Beats Expectations By $0.10 EPS

-Advance Auto Parts (NYSE:AAP) released its quarterly earnings results on Monday.
-The company reported $2.07 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.97 by $0.10, MarketWatch Earnings reports.
-The business had revenue of $2.40 billion during the quarter, compared to analyst estimates of $2.37 billion.
+Advance Auto Parts (NYSE:AAP) issued its earnings results on Monday.
+The company reported $2.07 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.97 by $0.10, MarketWatch Earnings reports.
+The firm had revenue of $2.40 billion during the quarter, compared to analysts’ expectations of $2.37 billion.
 Advance Auto Parts had a net margin of 5.89% and a return on equity of 22.79%.
-The business’s revenue was up 1.3% on a year-over-year basis.
-During the same period last year, the business earned $1.87 EPS.
+The firm’s revenue for the quarter was up 1.3% compared to the same quarter last year.
+During the same period last year, the firm posted $1.87 earnings per share.
 Advance Auto Parts updated its FY 2022 guidance to $13.200-$13.750 EPS and its FY22 guidance to $13.20-13.75 EPS.

+The firm also recently declared a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Friday, March 18th will be issued a dividend of $1.50 per share.
+The ex-dividend date is Thursday, March 17th.
+This represents a $6.00 dividend on an annualized basis and a dividend yield of 2.70%.
+This is an increase from Advance Auto Parts’s previous quarterly dividend of $1.00.
+Advance Auto Parts’s dividend payout ratio (DPR) is currently 40.49%.

-AAP has been the subject of a number of recent analyst reports.
-Wedbush raised their price target on shares of Advance Auto Parts from $250.00 to $270.00 and gave the company an “outperform” rating in a report on Tuesday, November 16th.
-JPMorgan Chase & Co. raised their price objective on shares of Advance Auto Parts from $276.00 to $280.00 in a report on Friday.
-Royal Bank of Canada assumed coverage on shares of Advance Auto Parts in a report on Thursday, January 27th.
-They set a “sector perform” rating and a $239.00 price objective for the company.
-Citigroup raised their price objective on shares of Advance Auto Parts from $282.00 to $290.00 and gave the stock a “buy” rating in a report on Tuesday, November 16th.
-Finally, Truist Financial assumed coverage on shares of Advance Auto Parts in a report on Thursday, January 13th.
-They set a “buy” rating and a $273.00 price objective for the company.
-Seven investment analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, Advance Auto Parts has a consensus rating of “Buy” and an average target price of $244.95.
+A number of analysts recently weighed in on the stock.
+Evercore ISI started coverage on shares of Advance Auto Parts in a report on Tuesday.
+They set a “buy” rating and a $275.00 target price for the company.
+Wells Fargo & Company decreased their price objective on shares of Advance Auto Parts from $255.00 to $245.00 and set an “equal weight” rating for the company in a research note on Tuesday.
+Jefferies Financial Group raised their price objective on shares of Advance Auto Parts from $240.00 to $268.00 and gave the stock a “buy” rating in a research note on Wednesday, November 17th.
+Morgan Stanley raised their price objective on shares of Advance Auto Parts from $235.00 to $240.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
+Finally, DA Davidson raised their price objective on shares of Advance Auto Parts from $250.00 to $260.00 in a research note on Thursday, December 30th.
+Seven analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $246.40.

 Advance Auto Parts, Inc engages in the supply and distribution of aftermarket automotive products for both professional installers and do-it-yourself customers.
 It operates through the following segments: Northern Division, Southern Division, Carquest Canada, Independents and Worldpac.
 Advance Auto Parts offers replacement parts, performance parts, accessories, oil and fluids, engine parts, brakes, batteries, accessories, and tools and garage.